West London Sport’s David McIntyre with answers to some of the most common questions asked by QPR fans on social media.

 There aren’t talks involving QPR as such.
 The relevant talks are between Stoke and Cameron, who has a year remaining on his contract and is not in manager Nathan Jones’ plans.

 Cameron knows what QPR will offer him.
-It would be significantly less than he is on at Stoke, so he is effectively looking for Stoke to offset the drop in wages by agreeing a financial settlement, enabling him to leave them and join QPR as a free agent.
+It would be significantly less than he is on at Stoke, so he is effectively looking for Stoke to offset the drop in wages by agreeing a financial settlement, enabling him to leave them and join QPR.

 Cameron likes life in London and made it clear in March that he wanted to return to Rangers when his season-long loan ended.
 QPR have since been optimistic that he will be back on board for the new season as a permanent signing, having cut his ties with Stoke.